Hi, I'm Chris: founder, CTO, and coach.

-I have spent the last 25 years starting things - building tech teams, founding startups, and coaching and advising other founders and CTOs.
+I have spent the last 25 years starting things.
+Building tech teams, founding startups, and helping other founders and CTOs succeed.
 My aim is to make startups that make this world better for my kids generation to grow up in.

 I started in tech in 2000 as a programmer at Elixir Studios, making games and learning how to code and lead teams.
-After that I founded a software agency called Eden Development, where I learned how to build and run an agency.
+After that I founded a software agency called Eden Development, where I first began learning how to build and run a company.

-Since then I helped build GOV.UK in the early days, trained hundreds of developers in software skills at the BBC, and made my own game called Sol Trader which I released on Steam in 2016.
+I helped build GOV.UK in the early days, trained hundreds of developers in software skills at the BBC, and led a small team that made Sol Trader which was released on Steam in 2016.

 In 2017 I joined Gower Street as CTO and helped scale the team from 5 to 50 people, leading a large film analysis + engineering team building prediction tools for major film studios.
 In 2021 I co-founded Cherrypick as CTO, building an AI-powered grocery shopping assistant to help people eat better effortlessly.